 How are magnets used when dealing with computers?

 Every day you use something that utilizes a magnet.
-When working with computers, you may use a magnet in any of the following ways.
+When working with computers, you may use a magnet in the following ways.

-- Magnets are used in hard drives (not SSDs) to read and write information.
+- Magnets are used in hard drives (not solid-state drives) to read and write information.

 - Magnets are used in headphones and speakers to help produce sound.